JuliaAI/DataScienceTutorials.jl/assets/literate/ISL-lab-2.md

 X = reshape([1, 2, 3, 4], 2, 2)
 ```

-But you have to be careful that it fills the matrix by column; so if you want to get the same result as before let's just permute the dimensions
+But you have to be careful that it fills the matrix by column; so if you want to get the same result as before, you will need to permute the dimensions

 ```julia:ex5
 X = permutedims(reshape([1, 2, 3, 4], 2, 2))